 This purpose of this calculator is to design stairs for conditions where standard step heights and depths will produce a set of stairs that won't fit in the space that you have to work with.

 This Manual Stair Calculator is slightly more difficult to use, but allows for greater flexibility than the Automatic Stair Calculator.
-For instance, you can put whatever values you want for Tread Depth [B] and Tread Thickness [C].
+For instance, you control the Total Rise [A], Total Run [G], Number or Steps, and Tread Thickness [C].

 For reference, refer to the Stair Stringer Profile diagram at the top of the page.
 Click here for more information on cutting stringers and general stair building.

-Click here or on the iPhone image on the left to get started.
+Click here or on the iPhone image on the left to access the mobile stair calculator.
 Note, that it is designed to work only on a mobile device.
 If you try to access it from laptop or notebook, it will redirect you back to this page.
 Please use the contact us form for feedback.